ashutoshbw314/react-vite-boilerplate/README.md

 # React vite boilerplate
 Go the folder in which you want to create your react project.
-Then clone the this repo with your desired name:
+Then clone this repo with your desired name:
 ```
 git clone git@github.com:ashutoshbw314/react-vite-boilerplate.git name-of-your-app
 ```